uclab-potsdam/datavis-workshop/README.md

-# Workshop materials 9/02/2021 and 16/02/2021
+# Workshop materials 09/09/2021

 ### Slides
-Contains all slides for the two days course.
+Contains all slides.

 ### Tutorials
 Contains notebooks and data for practical exercises.